audrey-inglish/kruskals-algorithm/notes.md

 - Test examples where one edge makes a cycle

 ## Taking it a Step Further
+A few ideas I have for expanding this project:

+- Implement a more efficient sorting algorithm, like MergeSort or HeapSort
 - Currently, the user is limited to one size of matrix.
 To make this more functional and tailor it to specific applications, I would like to implement the ability to choose the number of vertices and expand the matrix.